LiMinggang/madedit-mod/README.txt

 Mod v0.4.17
 New: MadPython recording enhencement to support keyboard commands
+New: Improve MadPython API to support readable APIs

 Mod v0.4.16
 1.New: Change foreground and backgroud colour for all the text controls in main frame